How to Take a Flawless Florence to Siena Day TripItaly

 Il Duomo di Siena

-Siena’s Gothic cathedral is one of our favorites in Tuscany.
+Siena’s Gothic cathedral is one of our favorites in Tuscany, and is often considered one of the most beautiful churches in Europe.
 Home to a more opulent interior than even the Duomo of Florence while still maintaining a distinct Tuscan flair, Siena’s Duomo is definitely worth a peek inside.

 While you’re there, don’t forget to duck inside the exquisite Piccolomini Library, which was partially painted by Michelangelo.